Preparing for Passover | Pictures | Reuters

 Preparing for Passover

-Notes are seen placed in the cracks of the Western Wall, Judaism's holiest prayer site, as people clear space more

-Ultra-Orthodox Jewish men prepare matza, traditional unleavened bread eaten during the upcoming Jewish holidaymore
+People react as Ultra-Orthodox Jewish men burn leaven in the Mea Shearim neighborhood of Jerusalem, ahead of tmore

+Ultra-Orthodox Jewish youths watch as a man dips cooking utensils in boiling water to remove remains of leavenmore

-Ultra-Orthodox Jews burn leaven in the city of Ashdod, ahead of the Jewish holiday of Passover.
-REUTERS/Amir Cmore
+Ultra-Orthodox Jewish men burn leaven in the Mea Shearim neighborhood of Jerusalem, ahead of the Jewish holidamore

 An ultra-Orthodox Jewish man dips cooking utensils in boiling water to remove remains of leaven in preparationmore

-Ultra-Orthodox Jews take part in the "Mayim Shelanu" ceremony to collect water from a natural spring, which bemore

-An Ultra-Orthodox Jewish man carries boxes with oranges at a food distribution center providing food products more
+An Ultra-Orthodox Jewish man, the owner of a bakery, speaks to an employee during the preparation of matza, thmore

-An ultra-Orthodox Jewish man heats part of a gas burner over a fire to remove remains of leaven in preparationmore
+An ultra-Orthodox Jewish boy heats part of gas burner over a fire to remove remains of leaven in preparation fmore

-Ultra-Orthodox Jews take part in the "Mayim Shelanu" ceremony to collect water from a natural spring, which bemore

-Ultra-Orthodox Jewish men sort their cooking utensils at they dip them in boiling water to remove remains of lmore

-Men clear notes placed in the cracks of the Western Wall, Judaism's holiest prayer site, to clear space for nemore

-Ultra-Orthodox Jewish men grind wheat to prepare matza, a traditional unleavened bread, to be eaten during themore
+Ultra-Orthodox Jewish men knead dough as they prepare matza, the traditional unleavened bread eaten during themore

+An ultra-Orthodox Jewish man holds a suitcase with sacks of potatoes during distribution of food to needy famimore

+An Orthodox Jewish man dips cooking utensils in boiling water to remove remains of leaven in preparation for tmore

+Schoolchildren stand in the doorway and watch as ultra-Orthodox Jews prepare matza, the traditional unleavenedmore

+An ultra-Orthodox Jewish boy holds a sack of potatoes during distribution of food to needy families for the upmore

-Ultra-Orthodox Jewish men prepare matza, traditional unleavened bread eaten during the upcoming Jewish holidaymore
+An Ultra-Orthodox Jew rests while preparing matza, the traditional unleavened bread eaten during the Jewish homore

+Notes are seen on the ground after they were removed from the cracks of the Western Wall, Judaism's holiest prmore

+An Israeli man, who claims descent from an ancient priestly class, throws meat from a freshly slaughtered lambmore

 下一个